Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 Mapnik LOG> ...: warning: unable to find face-name 'Arundina Regular' in FontSet 'fontset-2' Mapnik LOG> ...: warning: unable to find face-name 'unifont Medium' in FontSet 'fontset-2'
 ```

+Accessing the database and rendering images is often a slow process (mainly depending on the amount of data to be managed, but also on the server performance and on the network), so give many seconds to Kosmtik to output or refresh the map.

 ## Edit the stylesheets